 You know, I’ve changed my mind.
 Fishing in Alaska isn’t really like robbing a bank.
 It’s much easier.

 Come into Duke’s today and learn more about the ocean-to-table journey our Salmon and Halibut make from Alaska.
-Click here to book a reservation at one of our six locations.
+Click here to book a reservation at one of our seven locations.